Anushka2805/studentPortal/README.md

 ---

-## What I Learnt / Found Challenging
+## What I Learnt & Found Challenging

 - Learned how to set up Tailwind CSS in a React project manually
 - Understood React routing and `useNavigate()` logic for authentication
 - Practiced managing dark mode and persisting state using `localStorage`
 - Found styling scrollable components and responsive layouts using Tailwind very intuitive
-- Learned how to fetch and render real-time data from public APIs with loading/error handling
+- Learned how to fetch and render real time data from public APIs with loading/error handling
 - Faced and fixed Tailwind + PostCSS plugin compatibility issues

 ---